-What should you be tracking in your handmade/creative business bookkeeping system, is a question I’m often asked.
+What should you be tracking in your handmade, creative, or craft business bookkeeping system and how to categorize expenses, is a question I’m often asked.

-Are you faced with a huge pile of receipts for your handmade or creative business, but don’t know what you should be keeping track of or how to do it?
+Are you faced with a HUGE pile of receipts, but don’t know what you should be keeping track of or how to categorize your expenses?

-Sure, there are things that every business owner has to keep track of in order to do their tax return.
+Sure, there are things that every business owner has to keep track of in their bookkeeping system in order to complete their tax return, but…

-But, every handmade and/or creative business is unique.
-That means your bookkeeping systems will be different too.
+Every handmade, creative, or craft business in unique.
+That means your bookkeeping system will be different too.

-- As a maker, you might need to track yarn support – while another may not.
+- As a maker or designer, you might need to track yarn support – while another may not.

 - If you’re a pattern designer, you might sell your finished samples – while another gifts them or donates them to charity.